Natural Killer Cells (NK Cells)

 - iNKT cells are divided into three subpopulations, ie. CD4+, CD8+ or CD4- CD8- (DN).

-- CD4+ iNKT cells tend to produce both Th1 and Th2-type cytokines having more immunoregulatory response compared to the other two.
+- CD4+ iNKT cells tend to produce both Th1 and Th2-type cytokines having more immunoregulatory responses compared to the other two.